joshuaadrian/simple-events/README.md

 ## Description

 What this plugin does is let create and manage events in a very simple way.
+Also comes with a custom event skin to style the events.

 ## Included languages: